This National Education Union (NEU) guidance is for use in conjunction with our joint union advice on safe opening for schools.

 - sets out what legal requirements are in place for conducting risk assessments, what risk assessment involves and what a risk assessment should ‘look like’; and

-- identifies key hazards (defined as things which have the potential to cause harm) which need to be addressed when Covid-19 risk assessments are carried out.
+- identifies key hazards (defined as things that have the potential to cause harm) which need to be addressed when Covid-19 risk assessments are carried out.
 For support with the health and safety measures which need to be in place for safe opening see the joint union checklist.

 The guidance aims to support:

-- NEU leader members with their role in conducting (with employer support) and implementing their employer’s risk assessment, as part of their responsibility for day-to-day management of health and safety; and
+- NEU leader members with their role in conducting (with employer support) and implementing their employer’s risk assessment, as part of their responsibility for the day-to-day management of health and safety; and

 - NEU members and reps/health and safety reps who wish to assure themselves, through the consultation process, that their school’s risk assessment meets legal requirements.